made-by-pioneer/georgia-technologies/content/industries/Healthcare and Medical.md

 +++
-description = "Our experienced IT experts understand the unique challenges and limitations facing clinics, practices and other medical facilities." name = "Healthcare and Medical" weight = 1
+description = "When it comes to technology, businesses operating in the health care and medical industry face a unique set of compliance and privacy concerns.
+Our end-to-end services deliver where it matters most." name = "Healthcare and Medical" weight = 1
 [page_content]